 Church Street and more

 The brick paved pedestrian mall along Church Street provides a relaxing escape.
 A fun day outdoors includes either along the bike path or Burlington Waterfront Park.
 For an educational experience for the entire family, check out Shelburne Farms.
-The Burlington Greenway is the most family friendly and accessible trail near Burlington.
+Check out the local trails on the Burlington Greenway which is the most family friendly and accessible trail near Burlington.
 For stunning overlooks of Lake Champlain and more hiking trails, check out Niquette Bay state park.
 Do not, I repeat, do not forget to indulge in some Lake Champlain chocolate.

 Accommodations range from cute AirBnB’s to luxury hotels.